 Let’s imagine a Full Moon is approaching.
-You know what it looks like, you know there is some kind of message to be had - but what does it all mean?
+You know what it looks like.
+You know there is some kind of message to be had; but what does it all mean?

 The Moon moves in cycles every 28 days, and it can be difficult to follow the meaning of each phase.

-But if you’ve ever found yourself wondering, “What exactly is the deal with the Full Moon?” this article is for you.
+If you’ve ever found yourself wondering, “What exactly is the deal with the Full Moon?” this article is for you.

 This is the ultimate guide to Full Moons and their meanings; so if you’ve ever been curious about what the Full Moon means for you, keep reading!

 Life moves in cycles, and the Moon is not exempt.

 The Moon follows its unique path in 28 days, cycling through each zodiac sign (or constellation) approximately every 2-3 days.
 The cycle begins when the Moon is New or invisible to the naked eye.
 It slowly grows to the bright, Full Moon that we associated with so many erratic emotions and sparkling fantasies.
 When we encounter a Full Moon, we feel heightened emotions, big, bouncing dreams, and vivid visions of our most-desired future.

 In fact, the movements of the Moon are so crucial to our daily lives that our Gregorian calendar is actually based on the Moon’s cycles.
 Tracking the Moon is a practice that is nearly as old as time.

 You’ve probably heard tales about the Full Moon and the seeming havoc it wreaks on our emotional energy.
 The Latin word luna means moon.
 Now, think of the word lunatic.
 Do you see a connection?
 In other words, don’t get too down on yourself if you feel a little nuts during this time.